— Getting Started —

 Purchasing Used Aircraft:

-Used aircraft are available to purchase on the used aircraft market.
+Used aircraft are available to purchase on the used aircraft market and auctions.
 Used aircraft are generated by the system as well as posted for sale by other airlines.
-Used aircraft can be exceptionally cheap, but watch out for expensive maintenance and fuel costs.
+Used aircraft can be exceptionally cheap, but watch out for expensive maintenance checks and poor fuel efficiency.

 — Flying Routes —

 Once you have some gates and an aircraft or two, you are ready to start scheduling flights!
 There are a few important things to consider before configuring your first route.
 Take care when scheduling the departure (and thus arrival) times of your flights.
 Passengers do not like arriving or departing during the middle of the night.
-Therefore, any flight that lands or departs between the hours of 01:00 and 05:00 will suffer a loss of demand due to the extreme hours.
+Therefore, any flight that lands or departs between the hours of 01:00 and 05:00 will suffer a loss of demand due to the extreme hours (demand loss is proportional to the time, a 3am arrival will result in maximum demand loss while 1:15am arrival will result in almost no demand loss).
 Secondly, the total flight time of any route can not exceed 48 hours.

 In order to create a new route, go to Manage Airline --> Routes --> Create Route.
 Choose a local departure time for the route, and enter the IATA code of the departure airport.
 Add more stops by clicking the green "Add Stop" button.
 For each stop, enter the IATA code of the airport you want to stop at.
 You can create stops at any airport, but the route will not fly unless you have a gate at each stop.
 If you add too many stops, you can remove them by clickling the red minus button next to the stop.
 Finally, choose what days of the week you want the route to fly.
 For beginners it is recommended that you leave the route to fly on all 7 days of the week.